A topic from the subject of Kinetics in Chemistry.

 Main Concepts

 Catalysis works by lowering the activation energy of a reaction.
-This is the energy that is required to start a reaction.
+This is the energy required to initiate a reaction.
 By lowering the activation energy, a catalyst makes it more likely that a reaction will occur.
+This is achieved by providing an alternative reaction pathway with a lower activation energy.

-Enzymes are highly specific because they have a specific shape that fits the shape of the reactants.
-This allows them to bind to the reactants and form an enzyme-substrate complex.
+Enzymes are highly specific because they have a specific three-dimensional shape, including an active site, that complements the shape of the reactants (substrates).
+This allows them to bind to the substrates and form an enzyme-substrate complex.
 The enzyme-substrate complex then undergoes a chemical reaction to form the products.
 The enzyme is then released and can catalyze another reaction.
+The "lock and key" and "induced fit" models explain this interaction.

 Enzymes are essential for life.
-They are responsible for the chemical reactions that take place in cells.
+They are responsible for countless chemical reactions that take place in cells.
 Without enzymes, these reactions would occur too slowly to sustain life.
+They are involved in metabolism, DNA replication, and many other crucial biological processes.

 Experiment: Investigating the Catalytic Action of Enzymes